bradleyjay/datadog_test/datadog/answers.md

 ## Datadog Coding Challenge - Bradley Shields

 Hello Datadog, here is the livedoc I created while completing the Datadog Coding Challenge.
 It was suggested that I document my thought process, steps that worked, those that didn't, and so on.
-I've positioned the detail level of my answers to be somewhere between a process explanation to a colleague and that of a workflow you might send a client who is familiar, but maybe needs guidance -  enough detail to reproduce results, even through sub-steps like installing other packages, and so on.
+I've positioned the detail level of my answers to be somewhere between a process explanation to a colleague, and that of a workflow you might send a capable client that may need guidance -  enough detail to reproduce results, even through sub-steps like installing other packages, and so on.

 I know that you all are extremely familiar, but I thought a detailed account would make a useful reference later and show my thought process as well.
 I've enjoyed this challenge and learned a few things from it; thank you for the opportunity.